gabledata/recap-website/docs/integrations/bigquery.md

 [system]/[project]/[dataset]/[table]
 ```

-The `BigQueryReader` class is used to read BigQuery table schemas as Recap schemas.
+The `BigQueryClient` class is used to read BigQuery table schemas as Recap schemas.

 ## Type Conversion